whiffee/Jupyter_caveman/readme.md

 __Test Jupyter Rendition__

 Right click on the target directory that was the subject of the $PATH statement in the .bashrc file, open a terminal, and start Jupyter notebook from there.
 Open a notebook file such as the one included from the caveman repository, and execute the cell containing the __vmc_pde__ test problem.
-All the output for the sample problem that was shown in Pyzo should become available.
+All the output for the sample problem that was shown in Idle should become available, though the figures will be generated without pause.

 <img src="images/6pics_orig_size.png" width=46% height=46%/>